GrammaTech/clang-mutate/man/design.md

 # Full statements

-A *full statement* is an AST whose parent is either a block statement (class "CompoundStmt") or NoAst (for top-level declarations).
+A *full statement* is an AST whose parent is a block statement (class "CompoundStmt"), could be made to be a block statement (for single statement if/loop bodies), or NoAst (for top-level declarations).

 # Source ranges